omphilejmatsobe/alx-system_engineering-devops/0x19-postmortem/README.md

 Impact: The container was left vulnerable and an attack was performed.
 This resulted in the NGINX server being down.

 Cause: Lack of security, the container was running as root and the login credentials were weak.

+How was it detected?

+I ran some security tests on the container and realized how easy it was to escalate through, now since it was the root running I was able to play with it and disable some features.
+This shows how important it is not to run the container as root.

 ## Debugging Process